lzhchn0/k8s-operator/Overview of metacontroller.md

 - The informer periodically flushes the cache and refreshes the objects from the API server.
 Disabling this mechanism is not feasible.
 - The updated cache will trigger the reconciliation loop for each object in the cache.
 This mechanism helps the controller prevent any drift between the actual state and the desired state.
 - The configurable resync period
-- Never try to change a object owned by informer, rather deepcopy it.
+- Never attempt to modify an object owned by an informer; instead, create a deepcopy of it.

 Webhook